Bistability and nonequilibrium condensation in a driven-dissipative Josephson array: a c-field model: Discussion

 \subsection{{Multimode} Coherent Reservoir Model}

 In {the multimode coherent} reservoir model, we found that the superfluid branch exhibits little difference from the Josephson and driven-damped single-mode models.
 This is perhaps not surprising, as the reservoirs are perfectly coherent and determined by the ground state of $\mathcal{L}$.
-Although in terms of the harmonic oscillator basis many modes are relevant, from the perspective of eigenmodes of the GPE the system can still be reduced to a single mode.
+Although in terms of the harmonic oscillator basis many modes are relevant, the system can still be reduced to a single mode in terms of the stationary states of the nonlinear GPE operator $\mathcal{L}$.

-The appearance of the quasicondensate in the lower branch, and its absence in the upper branch can be explained as follows.
+The appearance of the nonequilibrium quasicondensate in the lower branch, and its absence in the upper branch can be explained as follows.
 If the system site is full, the nonlinear interactions shift the energy such that particles from the reservoir sites can directly tunnel to the ground state of the system.
 However, when the system is empty the particles from the reservoir sites instead must tunnel into excited modes consistent with their energy.
 If the driving and dissipation occur on timescales comparable to the collision rate, then the system can thermalise and restore the condensate in the lowest-lying modes.
 However, if driving and dissipation operate on faster timescales than the collision rate, particles cannot reach the ground state before they are lost from the system.